tf-dbis-uni-freiburg/WELT/Readme.md

 Wikidata Entity Linking Tool was a project that was developed during my Master Thesis.
 It utilizes Wikidata as a knowledge base and DoSeR as a framework to build an Entity Linking system for easy and precise text annotation.
 It uses RDF2Vec for a Word2Vec model and has a generic mention detection step.

+Wokring version of the system available at: http://paxos.informatik.uni-freiburg.de:8080/WELT/

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.